 First of all

 what Dyson calls “the ancient, bitter earth” : Hugo Dyson and John Butt, Augustans and Romantics 1689–1839.
 Introductions to English Literature, ed.
 Bonamy Dobrée, Vol. III (1940), pp. 90–91, about the poet William Wordsworth:

 It is a pity that the accident of Wordsworth’s habitation and life-long preference has made him known as a “Lake-Poet”.
 He is an earth poet.
 Not the green earth of the pastoral poetry of Pope and Gray and Philips, but the ancient bitter earth from which men wrest a living.
 The earth of Hesiod and of Piers Plowman.”

-Lewis quoted from this passage, and more from the same book, in a letter to his brother of 3 March 1940; Collected Letters vol. II, p.
+Lewis quoted from this and other passages in the same book in a letter to his brother of 3 March 1940; Collected Letters II, p.
 361.